Alcatraz Day Tour – tickets, prices, what to expect

 Once a Civil War fort and military prison, Alcatraz became infamous for holding criminals like Al Capone and “Machine Gun” Kelly.

-This tour offers a deep dive into its layered past, featuring stunning views, historic exhibits, and access to outdoor and indoor prison areas.
+The most popular way to experience the island is the classic Alcatraz Day Tour.
+The tour offers a deep dive into the island’s layered past, featuring beautiful views, historic exhibits, and access to outdoor and indoor prison areas.

 With a round-trip ferry from Pier 33, you’ll arrive at the windswept island, where you can follow self-guided exploration trails, see political messaging from the 1969 Native American Occupation, and experience the award-winning “Doing Time: The Alcatraz Cellhouse Tour“.